meet the staff

 Marianne balances her work at the studio with family time involving her three children and 7 grandchildren.
 She loves helping children and their parents in managing the difficult task of time management so essential to the lessons, costumes, and recital preparation that every family must coordinate.
 She loves all children, especially dancing children!
 A plaque above her desk at home proclaims “Why walk, Mama, when you can dance?”, a phrase Marisa would proclaim as a young child.

-Emily was born in Virginia and moved to Texas when she was 5.
-She has always had a passion for dance since the day she could walk, from living room dance parties ,to dancing in the grocery store.
-She began her official dance journey with Wylie Drill Team in 5th grade.
-She continued drill team at Cooper Junior High and then went to Wylie High School where she was a member of the Wylie Pirate Pacesetters.
-Her junior year she was a Lieutenant and her senior year she held the position of the team captain.
-From there she went on to dance at Collin College where she was a part of their modern dance company, Collin Dance Ensemble,for 3 years.
+From there she went on to dance at Collin College where she was a part of their modern dance company, Collin Dance Ensemble for 3 years.
 While at Collin she was trained in Ballet, Modern, Jazz, Hip Hop, Improvisation, Dance Choreography, Pilates for Dancers and Laban Studies.
 She had many opportunities to perform at the American College Dance Festival where her and her company were honored with many awards.
 Along with her performances with CDE, Emily had the opportunity to take master classes from wonderful dance educators such as Debra Knapp, Darby Wilde, Matthew Henley, and Anjali Austin.

-After her 3 years at Collin College, Emily transferred to The University of North Texas, where she recently finished her Bachelor of Arts degree in Dance.
+After her 3 years at Collin College, Emily transferred to The University of North Texas, where she pursued her Bachelor of Arts degree in Dance.
 While at UNT she continued her training in ballet, modern, and jazz, as well as Kinesiology, Dance Pedagogy, Stage Production, Principles of Dance Performance, Music for Dancers, and Choreography.
-Emily also had the privilege of being casted as a soloist in a piece Bill Evans choreographed.
+Emily had the privilege of being casted as a soloist in a piece Bill Evans choreographed.
 Bill selected a small group of dancers at UNT and the dance was performed at the American College Dance Festival.
-Along with the soloist position, Emily also preformed in many staff and student choreographed dances throughout her journey at UNT.
+Along with the soloist position, Emily also performed in many staff and student choreographed dances throughout her journey at UNT.
 While in Denton, Emily was a dance teacher at Silhouette Dance Company for 3 years.
-She taught many classes alongwith being the Dance Team(the non-competitive dance group) director for the studio.
-When she teaches her goal is to educate her students about their bodies and how to efficiently use their muscles , as well as create a safe environment for them to learn.
-She is energetic, encouraging and bubbly, but expects the best from her students.
-She has a huge passion for teaching and she is so excited to start her journey here at Red Door Dance Academy!
+She taught many classes along with being the Dance Team (the non-competitive dance group) director for the studio.

+When she teaches, her goal is to educate her students about their bodies and how to efficiently use their muscles , as well as create a safe environment for them to learn.
+She is energetic, encouraging, and bubbly and ALWAYS expects the best from her students.
+She has a huge passion for teaching and an even bigger heart for her students!

 Lily has been dancing, singing, and studying theatre since the age of 11.
 Originally from Greenville TX, she started her journey in the arts through a community theater in Rockwall, having done one show with her older sister.
 Interest growing in the direction of dancing, she started taking a Ballet class at Timbrel School for the Arts, and from then on immediately added more classes, such as Theatre Dance, Jazz, Contemporary, Tap, and later, Pointe.
 She was also a part of the studios Lyra Company, dancing at conventions, events, and a few competitions.
 She continued and progressed in all her classes and was offered a place in the Assistant Teacher program, where she began learning teaching skills.
 She assisted multiple classes at the age of 13, and at 16 was given her own class.
 The next year she took on an employed position as Dance Instructor of Ballet, Tap, Jazz, Theater, & Contemporary.
 While continuing to teach at Timbrel, she started branching out in her area, and choreographed a few numbers for The Greenville Christian School’s Choir play in the spring of 2015, and Greenville Family Theater’s Fundraiser in the fall of 2015.
 She taught a semester of Ballet for the Vocal Students of Texas A&M Commerce Music Department that same year.
 In the Spring & Summer of 2017 she choreographed Greenville Family Theater’s “Singin’ in the Rain” which featured many dance numbers such as Tap, Ballet & Jazz.
 She has a love of singing as well, and started taking vocal lessons in Dallas with several instructors such as Barbara Doubt, Patricia Ivey, and most recently Dr. Jennifer Glidden at Texas A&M Commerce.
 She attended and placed in vocal competitions in Dallas, Houston, Fort Worth & Oklahoma City University.
 She has a background in Musical Theater, doing multiple shows in the Dallas area.
 She did many shows in her hometown of Greenville including Fiddler on the Roof (as Tzeitel), Hello Dolly! (as Dolly Levi), and Meet Me in St. Louis (as Rose Smith) to name a few.
 More recently she was featured in Allen Community Theater’s Production of “Young Frankenstein” as Inga.
 Lily is thrilled to be part of the Red Door Dance Team!